ukayani/scalator-ecs/akka-cluster-post.md

 ### ECS Recap

 At its essence, ECS is a task scheduler where the tasks it creates map to running docker containers.
 It determines based on available resources, where to run your containers in an ECS Cluster.
-We will utilize this platform to run tasks for our clustered Akka application.
-Each running task will represent a node in our clustered application.
+We will utilize this platform to run tasks representing nodes in our clustered Akka application.